domainsofapp/domainsofapp.github.io/_posts/2016-02-19-notable-quotations.md

 In the world of cloud storage, a large storm is equivalent to Black Friday. --Casey Werth, IBM Cloud Leader - Energy, Environment, & Utilities

-The key to good system design is to have a good engineer. --Sen Zhang, Senior Vice President, Engineering at Wärtsilä, in a fireside chat with Julian Spector on 2020-09-01 as part of GTM Storage Focus.
+The key to good system design is to have a good engineer. --Sen Zhang, Senior Vice President, Engineering at Wärtsilä, in a fireside chat with Julian Spector on 2020-09-01 as part of GTM Storage Focus

 In IT, the first step is to lock the user out.
-In OT, locking the user (asset) out is exactly what the hackers wish to achieve. --Andy Tang, Vice President of Energy Storage & Optimization at Wärtsilä, in a fireside chat with Julian Spector on 2020-09-01 as part of GTM Storage Focus.
+In OT, locking the user (asset) out is exactly what the hackers wish to achieve. --Andy Tang, Vice President of Energy Storage & Optimization at Wärtsilä, in a fireside chat with Julian Spector on 2020-09-01 as part of GTM Storage Focus

+You come for the spice; you stay for the wonk. --Katherine Hamilton, Chair of 38 North Solutions, in a GTM Solar Energy Gang Podcast on 2020-08-25

+Let's tell a story.
+Because only an interesting story can help us climb faster. --Jianqing in "Us and Them" (film)

+If it's a software issue, it's solvable.
+If it's a hardware issue, well, you can't fix gravity. --Origin Unknown